MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-ide-64-bit-support.md

 Visual Studio enables you to set up your applications to target different platforms, including 64-bit platforms.
 For more information on 64-bit platform support in Visual Studio, see [64-bit applications](/dotnet/framework/64-bit-apps).

 > [!NOTE]
 > Visual Studio 2022 on Windows is now a 64-bit application.
-This means you can open, edit, run, and debug even the biggest and most complex solutions without running out of memory.
-To learn more, see the [**Visual Studio 2022 vision**](https://devblogs.microsoft.com/visualstudio/visual-studio-2022/) blog post.
+For more information, see the [**Visual Studio 2022 vision**](https://devblogs.microsoft.com/visualstudio/visual-studio-2022/) blog post.

 ## Deploy a 64-bit application